-3 Rituals for When Life Feels Out of Control
+3 Spiritual Rituals for When Life Feels Out of Control

-Whatever ideas or illusions we have about what we can and cannot control in our lives have been shattered.
-Here are some ways we can bring some light into this moment of darkness.
+When ideas or illusions about what we can and cannot control in our lives are shattered, try these spiritual rituals to bring some light into moments of darkness.

 A Serenity Ritual for Powerlessness

 Growing up, my mother always said the serenity prayer: